12+ Decision-Making Biases (Cognitive Biases Explained)

 On average, we make around 35,000 decisions a day.
-But most of these occur without our conscious knowledge.
-These unconscious ones form the bulk of our decision-making biases.
+Most of these occur without our conscious knowledge.
+And these unconscious ones form the bulk of our decision-making biases.

 Our bad choices and irrational behaviors are often the result of our mistaken beliefs.
 They are like bad circuitry in our brains based on half-baked information.